 If you have a team member who is a high performer that you don’t want to lose, proactively advocate for budget to continue to increase their pay or award them a bonus.
-If that isn’t financially feasible, identify other ways to reward them.
-Maybe you can include them in a high profile meeting, provide them with additional training or even award them with additional vacation time.
+Or if that isn’t financially feasible, identify other ways to reward them.
+Maybe you can include them in a high profile meeting.
+Or provide them with additional training or even award them with additional vacation time.

 Acknowledge their worth, and do what is in your power to demonstrate that to them.

-Coaching people through career transitions is a specialty of ours at Ama La Vida, and we are sure to capture data about their decision to leave so we get the full picture.
+Coaching people through career transitions is a specialty of ours at Ama La Vida.
+We are sure to capture data about their decision to leave so we get the full picture.
 More than half of our career transition clients have spoken with someone within their organization about their desire for things to change before seeking support from a coach to help them determine their next move.

 Of our career transition clients, 14% say they would want to stay with their employer if their role was improved.
 So sure, that’s not everyone, but a 14% improvement in retention is nothing to scoff at.

-When your team members come to you expressing interest in gaining new experience or working through some challenges they are facing, listen to them.
+When your employees come to you expressing interest in gaining new experience or working through some challenges, listen to them.
 Take their feedback to heart and do what you can to create the opportunities they are looking for.
-Even if it means that person will leave your team, it is better for the organization to retain them than having them leave and have to train someone brand new.
+It is better for the organization to retain them than having them leave and have to train someone brand new.

 They are disengaged.

-If someone starts missing meetings and deadlines, passing on optional events and raising their hand less for various opportunities, they could be checking out.
+If someone starts missing meetings and deadlines, passing on optional events and raising their hand less, they could be an employee checking out and are about to quit.
 This is especially true if this is a new pattern of behavior.
-It is of course possible that they are just going through something personally or are totally slammed, but more often than not, they are beginning to disengage from the company.
+It is possible that they are just going through something personally or are totally slammed.
+But more often than not, they are beginning to disengage from the company.

 If someone’s energy and enthusiasm toward their role begins to shift or if they start to have a drastic change in mood, it could be a sign that they are disengaging.
 Have a conversation with them to check in.
 Ask what is going on and what has caused this shift.
 Ask what they need to feel more engaged in their work.
 Set an action plan for yourself and for them to help reinvigorate them.

 If you’ve ever interviewed for jobs while still in one, you might be able to recognize this behavior when you see it.
-If one of your team members starts regularly taking private calls or leaving for appointments during the week, it could be a sign that they are interviewing elsewhere.
+If one of your team members starts regularly taking private calls or leaving for appointments, it could be a sign that they are interviewing elsewhere.
 However, it is also possible that they are dealing with some personal or family issues, so don’t jump to conclusions or become accusatory.

-This is a tell tale sign that someone is thinking about quitting is a clear hesitance to make commitments to projects or work trips in the future.
+This is a tell tale sign.
+When an employee is about to quit, there is a clear hesitance to make future commitments.
 If they know they likely won’t be around when that trip takes place, they may get iffy or awkward in discussing it.
 This usually stems from a place of discomfort thinking about committing to something they know they can’t fulfill or having to lie about it.
 They don’t want to let you down.
-Again, by this point it is probably a bit too late to get that person to stay, but you can always try.
+Again, by this point it is probably a bit too late to get that person to stay.
+But you can always try.

-What I most want you to take away from this post is that you should be proactive in the ongoing support and development of your team so that you’re not waiting until it’s too late to try and retain your incredible, talented team members.
+What I most want you to take away from this post is that you should be proactive in the ongoing support and development of your team.
+Don’t wait until it’s too late to try and retain your incredible, talented team members.
 I’ve seen it time and time again where it takes someone getting an offer with a competitor for a leader to go above and beyond to try and get someone to stay.
 We should always have a mentality of, “What does this person need to be stretched and fulfilled in their role?”